nkosanamolefe/356-customer-churn-analysis/README.md

-# Customer Churn Analysis with SQL and Tableau
+# 365 Customer Churn Analysis

 # Background and Overview
 365 is an e-Learning company offering pre-recorded lessons, exercises, quizzes, exams, and real-world projects on a subscription-based model, providing access to various courses and certification tracks.